 B and H was a motorcycle produced circa 1923.

-Primarily engine manufacturers, this company offered 247cc, 349cc and 498cc single engines, and 494cc, 698cc and 995cc V-twins.
-For a short time they also built a few machines using the largest V-twin engine and bought-in parts.
+Primarily engine manufacturers, this company offered 247cc, 349cc and 498cc single cylinder engines, and 494cc, 698cc and 995cc V-twins.
+For a short time they also built a few complete motorcycles using the largest V-twin engine and bought-in parts.

 B&H 996 V-Twin